darko1400/ULS_AIMI_Group8/README.md

 ## Validation Metrics

 The main reported metric is `foreground_mean.Dice` from each `validation_summary.json`.
 These JSON files also include per-case metrics such as false positives, false negatives, IoU, true positives, true negatives, and Dice.

-## Notes

-- `run8_morph_aksha_FAILED/` is documented for transparency but should not be included in final quantitative comparisons.